 In Christoph De Boeck’s artistic output sound articulates the displacement of energy in bodies, either physical or architectural bodies.
 The spatial arrangement of sound sources and resonating surfaces composes a visual image as well as a sound image.
 Sound – as well a spectrum as a spectre – maps out the immaterialities that produce our world.

-Recently the artist has focused on how stress leaves acoustic traces in material structures.
+Recently he has focused on how stress leaves acoustic traces in material structures.
 Infrastructure cracks are revealed by ultrasonic technology.
 Christoph De Boeck arranges sonorous marks that relate to a man-made world under pressure.
 The acoustic image points to a larger event which is taking place within a horizon we cannot define.